Chirote

-Chirote also known as Chiroti is a delicacy predominantly served in Maharashtra and former Bombay State areas in Karnataka.
-It is also famous in parts of Telangana state, especially in the district of Nalgonda where it is known by the name Pheni/Peni.
+Chirote (sometimes chiroti or cheeroti; also called pheni or peni) is a delicacy predominantly served in Maharashtra and former Bombay State areas in Karnataka.
+It is also famous in parts of Telangana state, especially in the district of Nalgonda where it is known by the name peni.
 It is served as a dessert on special occasions such as a festival or a wedding.